-If the pathologist reports the lesion as cancer, then the patient needs to be referred promptly to a cancer treatment center for assessment and treatment.
+If the pathologist reports the lesion as cancer, then the patient should be referred promptly to a cancer treatment center for assessment and treatment.
 An important component of the assessment is to establish the stage of the disease.
 Similar to cancers at other sites in the body, cancer of the mouth is staged using the TMN system where T stands for tumor size, N for the presence or absence of tumor involvement in regional lymph nodes and M for the presence or absence of distant metastases.
 Generally, the prognosis is better when the tumor is smaller and has not metastasized to either lymph nodes or other organs.
 Staging also plays an important role in determining the most appropriate therapy for cancer of the oral cavity.
+An important exception is that tumors associated with HPV infection have a markedly better survival rate.

 Cancer of the oral cavity is treated by: